 But the best was yet to come – Captain Chris had a surprise in store for us.
 He steered south through open waters of Biscayne Bay from downtown Miami.
 We thought we saw boats in the distance as we passed Key Biscayne toward the open ocean.
 But as they came into view, Chris pointed out they were actually houses.

 The sun was setting as we cruised back toward the dock.
-Captain Chris took us on a different route back, so we got a boat’s-eye view of the business end of the bay: the enormous cruise ship terminals, the Coast Guard station, and the docks.
+Captain Chris took us on a different route back.
+We got a boat’s-eye view of the business end of the bay: the enormous cruise ship terminals, the Coast Guard station, and the docks.

 There are any number of iconic images or experiences associated with a place.
 Miami’s luxury water culture is one of them.
-Having this opportunity to watch the sun set over Miami’s iconic skyline from the water capped off what really was a perfect afternoon, a quintessential Miami afternoon.
+This opportunity to watch the sun set over Miami’s iconic skyline from the water capped off what really was a perfect afternoon.
+It was a quintessential Miami afternoon.

 I highly recommend this!